svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/festus_dc_options_onepager_v1.md

 4. **Allow only edge/micro sites elsewhere in town.**
    Limit them to substations and industrial corridors, with strict standards for noise, water, and appearance.

-The point is not to chase “data centers at any cost,” but to match **connectivity and economic benefits** to Festus’ size, risk tolerance, and community values.
+The point is not to chase "data centers at any cost," but to match **connectivity and economic benefits** to Festus' size, risk tolerance, and community values.